ericsharma/toss-up/README.md

 Key methods:

 - `createApplication()`: Initializes the game bookkeeping contract
-- `register(payment)`: Creates a new TossUp game with the provided wager
+- `register(payment)`: Creates a new TossUp game with the provided amount
 - `play(payment, appID)`: Plays a game and records the result

 ### TossUp Contract